hijonathan/moment.twitter/README.md

 // 5h
 ```

-Times greater than 24 hours but more than 6 days are converted to days.
+Times between 24 hours and 6 days are converted to days.

 ```
 moment(moment() + (864e5 * 6)).twitterShort()